Cost of Relocating to Ghana from Nigeria: ₦760,406–₦4,269,149

 - Do Nigerians need a visa to enter Ghana?

 - No. Under ECOWAS Protocol on Free Movement of Persons, Nigerians can enter Ghana visa-free and stay for up to 90 days with just a valid passport and Yellow Fever vaccination card.
 However, to work legally beyond 90 days, you must obtain a work permit and residence permit from Ghana Immigration Service.
-The ECOWAS work permit for Nigerians costs $500 — half the price non-ECOWAS nationals pay.
+The ECOWAS work permit for Nigerians costs $388–$647 depending on permit category.

 - What is the cost of living in Accra compared to Lagos?